lionng429/react-file-uploader/README.md

 # react-file-uploader

-react-file-uploader is a set of highly customizable React components that helps you to build a file uploader in your application easily.
+react-file-uploader is a set of customizable React components that helps you to build a file uploader in your application easily.

-react-file-uploader is not production ready because it is not fully tested on all browsers, and the unit test coverage is just not good enough.
-However, it has been used in my cms project since v0.3.0.
+It is expected to be production ready from v1.0.0, although v0.4.1 provides a stable but very simple and limited usage.

+It is worth to mention the default uploading implementation in `UploadManager` is biased with FormData, which is not configurable at this moment.

 ## Installation